-If you are anything like us here at Brainscape, you probably spend hours on your phone every day, emailing, texting, and most importantly, using apps.
+If you are anything like us here at Brainscape, you probably spend hours on your phone every day, emailing, texting, and using a ton of apps.

 3. Learn French with Busuu